small-cactus/M.I.L.E.S/README.md

    npm install
    ```

-4. **Run the app**: In the project directory, run this command in the terimnal:
+4. **Run the app**: Complete the steps in Configurations section before starting the app, after that's done, while in the project directory, run this command in the terimnal:
    ```
    npm start
    ```